Learn something new every day More Info... by email

 Digestive problems including upset stomach and allergic reactions are commonly reported side effects of Kombucha.
 Some consumers may experience nausea, vomiting, and neck pain.
 There have also been cases of jaundice associated with Kombucha.

 The way that Kombucha is often brewed can contribute to some known side effects of the drink.
 Kombucha is actually a colony of yeast and bacteria that is mixed with green or black tea and fermented.
-As the tea is commonly made at home in nonsterile conditions, the side effects of Kombucha can include a risk of contamination resulting from the growth of harmful molds and bacteria.
+As the tea is commonly made at home in nonsterile conditions, a person could be at risk from drinking Kombucha that has contamination resulting from the growth of harmful molds and bacteria.

 If Kombucha is brewed in glazed ceramic pots, the tea acids can leach lead from the glaze.
 Consuming Kombucha brewed in this way can result in lead poisoning.
 As lead builds up in the body over a long period of time, it can cause severe health problems and may even be fatal.